bambuser/BambuserPlayerSDK-Android/README.md

   <br/><br />
 </div>

-# Bambuser Live Video Shopping Player (Beta)
+# Bambuser Live Video Shopping Player

 ## About

-`BambuserLiveVideoShoppingPlayer` lets you add a Bambuser Live Video Shopping (LVS) Player to your app.
+The `BambuserPlayerSDK-Android` is a library that lets you watch live and recorded shows hosted by Bambuser within your Android application.

-The LVS player can be used to watch live and recorded shows, with UI overlays that let users interact with the show.
+It can be significantly configured and lets you listen for player-emitted events and perform player-specific functions.

-The LVS player can be configured to a great extent and also lets you listen for player-emitted events and perform player-specific functions.
+## Requirements

-`BambuserLiveVideoShoppingPlayer` supports Android 8+ (API 26).
+This library targets Android 34, and the minimal support API is 26 (Android 8+)

 ## Installation
 First, add a new maven repository to your dependency resolution management:

 ```